 - a large demand for Western goods and services, especially in the luxury sector (clothes, cosmetics, foods), and products for babies

-While CBEC (cross-border ecommerce) is certainly a great option for businesses that sell online, having a physical presence in China may be important and beneficial for specific businesses.
-With the shift of China’s economy and demographics to an uprising middle-class with increased domestic spendings, there are more and more advantages of having a Chinese business.
+While CBEC (cross-border e commerce) is certainly a great option for businesses that sell online, having a physical presence with a WFOE in China may be important and beneficial for specific businesses.
+With the shift of China’s economy and demographics to an uprising middle-class with increased domestic spending, there are more and more advantages of having a Chinese business.

 Conquer the Chinese Market

-Besides, as China is changing from a manufacturing and export country to increased domestic spendings, the ability to sell and invoice in China becomes a larger success factor.
+Besides, as China is changing from a manufacturing and export country to increased domestic spending, the ability to sell and invoice in China becomes a larger success factor.

-Businesses which benefit from a physical presence in mainland China are:
+Businesses that benefit from a physical presence in mainland China are: